LukeZGD/Legacy-iOS-Kit/README.md

 - Legacy iOS Kit supports all 32-bit iOS devices, and some A7/A8 64-bit devices
 - Restore to signed OTA versions (iOS 8.4.1 and/or 6.1.3) on A5/A6 devices
 - Restore some 32-bit devices to other iOS versions without blobs
-    - This includes downgrading iPhone 3GS, iPhone 4 GSM and CDMA, iPod touch 2
+    - This includes downgrading iPhone 3GS, iPhone 4 GSM and CDMA, iPod touch 2, touch 3, iPad 1
 - Restore with SHSH blobs on supported devices
 - Restore to other iOS versions with iOS 7 blobs (powdersn0w)
 - Jailbreak all 32-bit iOS devices on (almost) any iOS version